The Dare to Blossom Rediscovery Cards Companion Guide

 Published in 2008, it is available via Lulu.com, in print or as an e-book.

-I currently have a limited number of copies available, I will sign your copy and add a dedication if you wish to buy one as gift for yourself or to give away: a copy of Dare to Blossom: Coaching and Creativity at a gift price of £7.00 (with free postage in the UK, please ask for cost to ship elsewhere).
+I currently have a limited number of copies available, I will sign your copy and add a dedication if you wish to buy one as gift for yourself or to give away: price is £8.95 (postage and packing £2.00 in the UK, please ask for cost to ship elsewhere).

 You can also purchase either the e-book version, or a printed copy via Lulu.com.